jbthejedi/tiny-recursive-model/blog_post/trm_bak.md

 * No fixed point theorem
 * ACT: No additional forward pass
-* No hierarchical features + single network
+* No heirarchical features + single network

 #### No fixed point theorem